 Neither alternative is easy, but for people of faith and for those who believe in life, adoption is better than abortion because it allows a baby to have a new life in a new home with a new family that is prepared to commit to parenthood and vows to love the child they adopt as their own.
 Abortion services have become nearly impossible to find in Texas since before the Dobbs decision, but adoption agencies are in ample supply statewide.
 Birthmothers who choose open adoption as it’s done at Abrazo find that knowing where their child goes and keeping in touch with the adoptive family often allows them a sense of certainty that the decision they made for their baby truly was “for the best.”

-Adoption is better than Safe Haven baby abandonment.
+Adoption is more positive than Safe Haven baby abandonment.

 Abandoning a baby in a baby box, firehouse or hospital, even if it’s legal, can cause lasting issues and lifelong questions for the foundling.
 This makes adoption a far better choice because it assures children that their placement was carefully planned and lovingly coordinated by all their parents.
 Adoption enables them to grow up with a healthy knowledge of their own birth, ethnicity and their birthfamily medical history, which results in a stronger sense of self-identity, something that’s important for mental health through the lifespan.

-Adoption is better than losing custody to the State.
+Adoption is healthier than losing custody to the State.

 When a parent loses parental rights due to Child Protective Services involvement in their child’s life, that child grows up with a painful legacy of loss and shame.
 Babies that go into CPS care can end up spending a year or more of their life in a foster home before the courts approve a permanent placement, even if only the mother tested positive for drugs at time of birth.
 However, babies placed for adoption through Abrazo can go straight home from the hospital with the adoptive parents their birthmother chose for them, and the birthparent/s can keep in touch with the adoptive family, too, if they wish– something the State typically does not allow.
 (And Abrazo adoptions are private, unlike CPS cases, which can result in lasting child welfare records.)